Damianttje/BetterNoFences/README.md

 ## Installation

 1. Download the portable version from [Releases](https://github.com/Damianttje/BetterNoFences/releases)
-2. Extract and run `BetterNoFences.exe`
+2. Extract and run `Fenceless.exe`
 3. Right-click the tray icon for options

 ## Requirements